 - Nuts are a great addition to salads – try pine nuts or pistachios with a pumpkin and chickpea salad, or crushed macadamias sprinkled on a roasted vegetable salad.

 This information was provided by Nuts For Life.
-Images & Videos were provided by Nuts For Life.
+Images and Videos were provided by Nuts For Life.

 For further information on nuts and health, refer to www.nutsforlife.com.au or phone 02 8295 2300